Most travelers who have been away for a time experience reverse culture shock once they get home.

 The best defense against reverse culture shock is to plan your return home before you leave.

-- Your family may be hungry for every last detail, especially if they've followed your trip step by step.
-On the other hand, some people won't have have read your blog or emails at all.
-They honestly won't know what you've been up to, other than 'traveling in Africa'.
+- Your family may be hungry for every last detail, especially if they’ve followed you step by step.
+On the other hand, some people won’t have have read your blog or social media shares at all.
+They honestly won’t know what you’ve been up to, other than ‘traveling in Africa’.
 That close encounter with a lion may not have any meaning for them.
+In fact it may leave them perplexed or worse, bored.

-- Reverse culture shock means you may not like the same things anymore.
+- Reverse culture shock symptoms mean you may not like the same things anymore.
 A Starbucks latte may pale next to that Ethiopian coffee ceremony you attended just last month.

 - You may be bored.
-On the road, each day brought new faces, new places.
-Back home, you may feel you've plunged into 'same old same old.'
-You have, so accept it.
+On the road or where you used to live, each day brought new faces, new places, new experiences.
+Back home, you may feel you’ve plunged into ‘same old same old.’
+Well, you have, so accept it.

-- Your routine will be very different from what it was on the road.
-But that's part of life too.
+- Your routine will be very different from what it was overseas.
+But that’s part of life too.

-On the practical side, you can avoid reverse culture shock by putting some of the following arrangements in place before you go:
+On the practical side, you can avoid re-entry shock by putting some of the following arrangements in place before you go:

-- Have some work, even if it's short-term, waiting for you when you return.
+- Have some work, even if it’s short-term or volunteer, waiting for you when you return.

 - Sort out your living arrangements – will you be able to stay with family or friends?

-- Leave some money behind so you don't come back not empty-handed - I suffered major reverse culture shock when I moved from Thailand to Geneva - and paid more for a single coffee than I had for an entire day's meals in Bangkok!
+- Leave some money behind so you don’t come back empty-handed.
+I suffered major financial culture shock when I moved from Bangkok back to Geneva – and paid more for a single coffee than I had for an entire day’s meals in Thailand!

-You're home now, and many things don't feel right.
+You’re home now, in the United States or Canada or Britain or India or… and many things don’t feel right after your time abroad.
 How can you ease back into a life that no longer seems to belong to you?

 Have a big party

-Invite all your friends over - and don't talk about your trip.
-That's right.
-Most people have probably heard enough about it while you were on the road or when you first came home.
+Invite all your friends over – and don’t talk about your trip.
+That’s right.
 Talk about them and their lives instead.
-Find out what you've missed and what's changed, who is married and who is divorced, who has changed jobs or had children.
-It'll help rebuild your sense of community.
+Find out what you’ve missed and what’s changed, who is married and who is divorced, who changed jobs or had children.
+It’ll help you rebuild your community.

-Just because you're returning home doesn't mean you've disappeared off the planet.
-Email the many friends you've met on the road.
+Just because you’re returning to your home country doesn’t mean you’ve disappeared off the planet.
+Email the many friends you’ve made on the road.
 Invite some of them to stay with you when they travel your way.
 Share your return trip impressions with them.
-Find out where they're headed to (although beware, if you're really homesick for the road, this might be too much to take!)
+Find out where they’re headed to (although beware, it might be too much to take if you’ve got itchy feet!)

 Capture your memories

 You can do that in many ways.
 You can print out your blog and put it in a binder with photos of your trip.
-You can write a final wrap-up blog.
+You can write a final wrap-up blog post.
 You can put your souvenirs on a special shelf or wall.
-Don't be depressed, you're not saying goodbye to the road.
-You're only filing things away for future contemplation.
-And if you're really desperate to hit the road again, you can always pull everything out, and reminisce.
+Or make a scrapbook.
+Don’t be depressed, you’re not saying goodbye to travel.
+You’re only filing things away for future contemplation.
+And if the travel muse pursues you, you can always pull everything out, and reminisce.

 Go to a restaurant that reminds you of your trip

 Did you just spend a year in Southeast Asia?
 Find a great and authentic Thai or Vietnamese restaurant.
 Just back from South America?
-Time to find some tango.
+Time for a Brazilian rodizio.

 Join a language or cultural group

-If you were in one place long enough to learn a new language or get to know the culture, don't lose that when you get home.
+If you were in one place long enough to learn a new language or get to know a new culture, don’t lose that when you get home.
 Join a language group or a cultural group from the country you lived in.
-The Alliance Francaise or British Council may now feel like home.
-So could the China Cooking Club or the Brazilian Samba Association.
+Make the Alliance Française or British Council your second home.
+Or why not the China Cooking Club or the Argentinian Tango Association?

 Help others on a travel forum

-Don't let all that great experience go to waste.
-Plenty of backpacking women out there need your help.
-This may be their first solo trip.
+Don’t let all that great experience go to waste.
+Plenty of traveling or expat women out there need your help.
+This may be their first solo trip or posting abroad.
 They could be uncertain or scared or first-timers looking for more confidence.
-You can pay it forward by passing on some of your special knowledge.
+You can pay it forward by passing on some of your special knowledge on a specialized travel forum.

 Be grateful to be home